tikendraw/groq-on/README.md

 * Supports new LLAMA3 and LLAMA3.1 models
 * Groq's python api support (just add the base url)
 ## Introduction
-Groqon is a powerful package that provides a convenient interface to interact with large language models (LLMs) hosted on **Groq.com for FREE**, **No api is required**.
+Groqon is a powerful package that provides a convenient interface to interact with large language models (LLMs) hosted on **Groq.com for FREE**, **No api key is required**.
 It offers both a command-line interface (CLI) and a Python API for seamless integration into various workflows.

 **Working**